Policy Number: 122

 II.
 DEFINITIONS

-A postdoctoral research fellow (“PRF”) is an individual who holds a Ph.D., M.D., other terminal doctorate, or equivalent degree and who is selected to receive advanced research training under the guidance of a mentor holding a primary faculty appointment at the university.
+Postdoctoral research fellow (“PRF”): an individual who holds a Ph.D., M.D., other terminal doctorate, or equivalent degree and who is selected to receive advanced research training under the guidance of a mentor holding a primary faculty appointment at the University.
 Postdoctoral research fellowship positions are temporary, usually for a duration of six years or less.
+PRF appointments are generally restricted to those who have received a terminal degree within the past seven years.
+Exceptions to this restriction will be considered on a case by case basis when candidates have been away from research activity since earning their terminal degrees or if they have earned another degree within the past seven years.

-PRFs are not observers or volunteers (see HOOP Policy 125 Observers and HOOP Policy 159 Volunteers).
+PRFs are not observers or volunteers (HOOP Policy 125 Visitors and HOOP Policy 159 Volunteers).

 The Office of Postdoctoral Affairs provides information and resources for PRFs.